 - The referee stated that he stopped the game because of the injury to Proudfoot rather than the crowd encroachment (although this seems moot since the game could not have continued regardless).
-A friend of Proudfoot had entered the field (not a Third Lanark fan) and he was followed by others.
+A friend of Proudfoot had entered the field and he was followed by others.

 - Since Third Lanark were not informed of this element of the protest at the time it was dismissed.

 - Both Johnston and McFarlane had signed for Sunderland Albion and had received money.
 However, the money had been returned and no games were played.
 The SFA accepted this explanation without seeing any evidence from Partick Thistle.

 - Partick Thistle had no evidence to hand.
 However, Third Lanark stated that the (Sunderland) match was unofficial and the club committee were unaware of the game.
 The SFA heard that all money, minus legitimate expenses for players, was retained by John Auld, then of Thirds, now of Sunderland Albion.

 The protest was dismissed.
 Scottish Sport agreed with the SFA ruling but felt that the evidence should have been heard in point 2, if only to clear the Third Lanark players.
 Partick Thistle were to appeal against the dismissal.
 In particular they felt that the actions of Lapsley, as a current Third Lanark player, acting against the interests of his own club, and other Scottish clubs, to be despicable.